buntine/discogs/README.markdown

   Discogs::Wrapper abstracts all the nasty boilerplate code needed to interact with the Discogs API.
 It gives you direct access to the information you need.

-  Full support for everything in version 1.0 of the API:
+  The master branch aims to give full support for version 2.0 of the API.
+If you need support for everything in version 1.0, see the api-v1 branch.

   * Artists
   * Releases